Sade-online/Sade-online/README.md

 - 👋 Hi, I’m Sade...
-- 👀 I’m interested in ... making lots of open source contributions after figuring out how to use git & github :D
+- 👀 I’m interested in ... making lots of open source contributions after figuring out how to use Git & GitHub :D
 - 🌱 I’m currently learning ... software development from the lovely people @blackcodherbootcamp and i'm interested in the blockchain & financial topics
 - 📫 Reach me @Thisis_sade on Twitter or YouTube - Wealthdecoders